gcallah/JohnGray/papers/callahan.md

 #### Buchanan

-An important lesson Gray takes from Buchanan is that, contra Hayek, spontaneous social orders will not reliably be beneficial, without the aid of deliberately constructed institutions designed to make them so.
+In "Buchanan on liberty," Gray argues that Buchanan, contra Hayek, recognizes that spontaneous social orders will not reliably be beneficial, without the aid of deliberately constructed institutions designed to make them so.
 For instance, Gray argues that after the collapse of communist states in eastern Europe, "we cannot intrust ourselves to the providential designs of Burkean or Hayekian institutional evolution.
 Rather, armed with the best theory we can find, we must wager on a new